Research

 Soft Robot

-For soft robots, our research mainly focuses on design, modeling and control for soft robots that are made up of silicone rubber.
+For soft robots, our research mainly focuses on design, modeling and control for soft robots that are made up of silicone rubber and electroactive polymers.
 To be specific, we have been working on a soft manipulator that is dedicated to surgery in a minimally invasive fashion and a soft gripper that is able to grasp fragile objects.
+We have also developed new designs for soft robots capable of multi-modal locomotion for the exploration of unknown environments.

 hpp hpp Design of Soft Manipulator and Soft Gripper